-Source: GAO. | GAO-15-539T
+Source: GAO. | GAO-15-597T

 According to Indian Affairs officials, part of the difficulty with this federallyfunded project resulted from the school's use of a contractor responsible for both the design and construction of the project, which limited Indian Affairs' ability to oversee it.
-Indian Affairs officials said that this arrangement, known as "design-build," may sometimes have advantages, such as faster project completion times, but may also give greater discretion to the contractor responsible for both the design and construction of the building.30 For example, Indian Affairs initially raised questions about the size of the building to store and maintain buses.
+Indian Affairs officials said that this arrangement, known as "design-build," may sometimes have advantages, such as faster project completion times, but may also give greater discretion to the contractor responsible for both the design and construction of the building.33 For example, Indian Affairs initially raised questions about the size of the building to store and maintain buses.
 However, agency officials noted that the contractor was not required to incorporate Indian Affairs' comments on the building's design or obtain its approval for the project's design, partly because Indian Affairs' policy does not appear to address approval of the design in a "design-build" project.
 Further, neither the school nor Indian Affairs used particular financial incentives to ensure satisfactory performance by the contractor.
-Specifically, the school already paid the firm nearly the full amount of the project before final completion according to school officials, leaving it little financial leverage over the contractor.
+Specifically, the school already paid the firm nearly the full amount of the project before final completion, according to school officials, leaving it little financial leverage over the contractor.
 We will continue to monitor such issues as we complete our ongoing work on BIE school facilities and consider any recommendations that may be needed to address these issues.
 Uneven Accountability for School Spending In our 2014 report on BIE school spending, we found that BIE's oversight did not ensure that school funds were spent appropriately on educational services, although external auditors had determined that there were serious financial management issues at some schools.
-31 Specifically, auditors identified \$13.8 million in unallowable spending by 24 BIE schools as of July 2014.
+34 Specifically, auditors identified \$13.8 million in unallowable spending by 24 BIE schools as of July 2014.
 Additionally, in one case, an annual audit found that a school lost about \$1.2 million in federal funds that were illegally transferred to an offshore bank account.
-32 The same school had accumulated at least another \$6 million in federal funds in a U.S. bank account.
+35 The same school had accumulated at least another \$6 million in federal funds in a U.S. bank account.
 As of June 2014, BIE had not determined how the school accrued that much in unspent federal funds.
 Further, instead of using a risk-based approach to its monitoring efforts, BIE indicated that it relies primarily on ad hoc suggestions by staff regarding which schools to target for greater oversight.
-For example, BIE failed to increase its oversight of expenditures at one school where auditors found that the school's financial statements had to be adjusted by about \$1.9 million and found unreliable accounting of federal funds during a 3-year period we reviewed.
-We recommended that Indian Affairs develop a risk-based approach to oversee school expenditures to focus BIE's monitoring activities on schools that auditors have found to be at the greatest risk of misusing federal funds.
-However, Indian Affairs agreed but has not yet implemented this recommendation. expenditures.
-For example, BIE did not have written procedures to oversee schools' use of Indian School Equalization Program funds, which accounted for almost half of their total operating funding in fiscal year
+For example, BIE failed to increase its oversight of expenditures at one school where auditors found that the school's financial statements had to be adjusted by about \$1.9 million.
+The same auditors also found unreliable accounting of federal funds during a 3-year period we reviewed.
+We recommended 34 GAO-15-121.